h3dema/tcp-congestion/README.md

       $cwnd \leftarrow cwnd \times \beta$

-      where $beta$ is typically 0.7 (unlike Reno’s 0.5).
+      where $beta$ is typically 0.7 (unlike Reno’s $\beta = 0.5$).
 At this point, CUBIC updates $W_{max}$, but how it does so depends on whether the congestion event suggests the network's available bandwidth has increased or not.

     - **Updating $W_{max}$ after Multiplicative Decrease**